WrestleMania IX: Aftermath

 After regaining the title, Yokozuna challenged any American athlete to bodyslam him on the deck of the USS Intrepid on July 4, 1993.
 After many challengers failed, Lex Luger arrived by helicopter and bodyslammed Yokozuna.
 Luger became a fan favorite and changed his gimmick to an American patriot.
 He faced Yokozuna for the WWF Championship at SummerSlam 1993; he won the match by count-out but did not win the title.
 Lex Luger and Bret Hart each earned a title match against Yokozuna the following year at WrestleMania X. Luger was disqualified in his match, but Hart won the championship later that night.

 A documentary about Wrestlemania IX, titled Wrestlemania IX: Becoming a Spectacle, would begin streaming on Peacock on April 11, 2025.
 Among the details included in the documentary were issues regarding the event's controversial backstage drama.

 32 years after WrestleMania IX, the event was once again held in Paradise, NV, with the 41st edition taking place at Allegiant Stadium on April 19 and 20, 2025.

+According to Jim Ross, Wrestlemania IX, despite having a controversial main event, also demonstrated the weakening influence then-WWF owner Vince McMahon now had with regards to full control over the company and showed McMahon was not "the king of the world" like he once thought he was.
+This weakened influence was in fact greatly aided by the now continued U.S. Department of Justice investigation, with Ross alleging it was a "weird time."
+However, while acknowledging the major changes which occurred in the WWF in tandem with his debut at Wrestlemania IX, such as Luna Vachon now being able to use her "bizarro type" gimmick while in the WWF, "The Lone Riders" Kip Winchester and Brett Colt debuting in the company just after Wrestlemania IX under revamped Billy and Bart Gunn and being given the cowboy-themed tag team gimmick The Smoking Gunns, Bryan Clark being revamped as "Adam Bomb," and Mike Shaw, who previously wrestled in WCW as "Norman the Lunatic" after being recruited by Ross, being signed to the WWF-where he became known as "The Bastion Booger"-, Ross stated that he at that point in time was not yet head of Talent Relations and was only employed as an on-air announcer.